jmettraux/ruote-fluo/README.md

 This is the development bench of the javascript library used to render graphically process definitions in ruote-kit (<https://github.com/kennethkalmer/ruote-kit>)

+## playing

+Point your browser to TODO

 ## using

-  gem install ruote rack sinatra thin builder git clone git://github.com/jmettraux/ruote-fluo.git cd ruote-fluo ruby lib/ruote-fluo.rb

-then head with your browser (Firefox or Safari) to http://localhost:4567
+TODO

 ## source